aehilla/data310_spring2020/Project1.md

 ```

 #### Analysis of model output
-* My model was honestly not that good.
+* My model was honestly not especially accurate.
 The mean squared error for the predictions was very high, at 58,743,084,732 across all observations.
 The mean absolute error was 126,914.
 In other words, on average my model was off by about $127K, which is a pretty significant margin since the mean home price in my dataset was $285,009.

 * Observed versus predicted home prices: